swcarpentry/good-enough-practices-in-scientific-computing/index.md

 and something else should be used for management.

 The figure below provides a concrete example of how a simple project might be organized following these rules.
+FIXME: the documentation above suggests `README` in the main project directory, not in the `data` subdirectory.
+If anything, I would expect it in the `doc/` folder, or there could be two, with a detailed one in the data folder...
+The `README.txt` file provides documentation for this project giving an overview of the scripts, installation, and processing steps.
-The `data` directory contains a single CSV file with tabular data on bird counts, and an associated `README.txt` file provides documentation for this table (machine-readable metadata could also be included here).
+The `data` directory contains a single CSV file with tabular data on bird counts.
+(Machine-readable metadata could also be included here).
 The `src` directory contains `sightings_analysis.py`, a Python file containing functions to summarize the tabular data, and a controller script `runall.py` that loads the data table,